pulibrary/conference_notes/2024_04_postgres_conference/day1.md

   * Then look at IDs that are in both, and see if they are the same.
   * At the end, it gives you the SQL you would need to make the two tables the same
   * Disadvantages: you need a third-party app (and the open source version of dbeaver doesn't have it), composite keys make it more challenging, and requires disk space
+  * Anecdotally, I heard from another conference attendee that dbeaver is super helpful for them in observability

 All of the above work in certain circumstances.